2022tgoel/blog/content/content/Thoughts/Stories.md

 6. Resolution

 Originally this post ended here, because I was mostly trying to make sure I remember this story structure after I failed for the second time to write a complete plot in my story :/.
 But let me actually say a bit more about writing stories.
 Obviously, this is a very helpful formula for create an interesting story.
 But you don't have to follow it; I barely have in my stories.
 For example, you could write a story about someone going on a walk, and they're just in their own head thinking about random stuff, and it could still be really engaging.
-Writing has no *strict* rules, only things that work (and they might only work for some people!) and things that don't.
+Writing has no *strict* rules, only what works (and it might only work for some people!) and what doesn't.

 Why should you try creative writing?